justinalm/justinalm.github.io/_posts/2019-02-23-map-of-the-internet.markdown

 ---
 title: Map of the Internet
-description: 3D, universal, iOS and Android apps that model the structure of the internet.
+description: iOS and Android apps model the structure of the internet in 3D.
-date: 2019-02-23
+date: 2019-02-25
 layout: workPost
 categories: [Work, Steamclock]
 workplace: Steamclock Software